egonolieux/personal-conventions/issue-tracking.md

 ### Priority labels

+The priority label is optional.
 Issues with no priority label are considered to be of normal priority.

 - `Priority: High`
 - `Priority: Low`

 ### Informational labels

+The informational label is optional and is used to provide additional information.

 - `Info: Help wanted`

 ### Topic labels

+The topic label is optional and is used to indicate a specific kind of technology, tool, etc.

 - `Accessibility`
 - `Analytics`